Eustace fitz John: Death and legacy

 Eustace had a good relationship with Stephen's successor Henry II, and the latter seems to have regarded Eustace as one of his supporters.
 Henry confirmed Eustace's gifts to his son William de Vescy and would recognise the latter's succession to his father's lands.
 After Henry's accession in 1154, Eustace attested to the new king's charters.
-Eustace died in July 1157 near Basingwerk in Flintshire, where on a campaign with Henry against the Welsh he was ambushed and killed.
+Eustace died in July 1157 at the Battle of Ewloe near Basingwerk in Flintshire, where on a campaign with Henry against the Welsh he was ambushed and killed.

 Eustace fitz John was remembered as a great monastic patron.
 He patronised Gloucester Abbey, a Benedictine house, as well as the Augustinian Priory of Bridlington.
 In 1147, he founded his own abbey, Alnwick Abbey, as a daughter-house of England's first Premonstratensian monastery, Newhouse Abbey in Lincolnshire.
 Two years later, Eustace turned his favours to the order of Gilbert of Sempringham, in 1150 founding a Gilbertine priory at Malton in Yorkshire and another priory (with a nunnery) at Watton (also Yorkshire) around the same time.
 Later tradition held that Eustace founded these houses in penance for fighting alongside the Scots, but there is no original evidence for this.

 He founded Watton, scene of Ailred of Rievaulx's De Sanctimoniali de Wattun, jointly with a William Fossard.
 Eustace's patronage of the Gilbertines was probably influenced by William, Earl of York and Henry Murdac, Archbishop of York.
 Eustace witnessed two of Earl William's charters between 1150 and 1153, and obtained land from him.
 Eustace's name appears on coins minted at York, a city under the control of the earl.

 Several sources, including Roger of Howden, report that Eustace had only one eye; however, this is likely to be a reference to his father, John "Monoculus" FitzRichard.